-Get Impetigo Treatment in Leicester
+Get Impetigo Treatment in The Midlands

 Impetigo, a highly contagious bacterial skin infection, is a common concern, especially among children.
 It presents as red sores on the face, particularly around the mouth and nose, and on the hands and feet.
 Though typically not serious, it can be uncomfortable and easily spread.
 Here, we delve into the causes, symptoms, and risk factors associated with impetigo, shedding light on this dermatological condition.